akulsr0/reactjs.org/beta/src/pages/learn/you-might-not-need-an-effect.md

 This both removes the unnecessary Effect and fixes the bug.

 **When you're not sure whether some code should be in an Effect or in an event handler, ask yourself *why* this code needs to run.** Effects are for code that runs *because* the component was displayed to the user.
 However, in this example, the toast should not appear *because* the product page was displayed!
 It should appear because the user _pressed the button_.
-This is why `showToast()` should be called from the event handler--not from an Effect.
+This is why `showToast()` should be called from the event handlers--not from an Effect.

 ### Resetting the state on a prop change {/*resetting-the-state-on-a-prop-change*/}